matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 2) *Online Detection*
 	- Focuses on the behavior of the entire machine rather than individual malware behaviors, which enables us to capture malware in real-time, regardless of its specific activity level.

-In practice, these detection approaches show some patterns, which we cn
+In practice, these detection approaches show some patterns on which we can train ML algorithms.
+System calls for example, in dynamic analysis, can be a key feature or attribute that identifies a file as malware, so we might say that feature holds a lot of weight in decision tree or neural network.

+## Explainablity in Machine Learning